based on standard parts

 Medals, Awards, and Prizes

-At the Giant Jamboree, iGEM teams compete for various awards.
+At the Giant Jamboree, iGEM teams competed for various awards.
 These awards range from Medals to Track Awards to Special Prizes.
-During the Awards Ceremony, the top three Overgraduate and Undergraduate teams will present their projects again to the entire iGEM community to compete for the Grand Prize.
-All of the medals, awards, and prizes are announced during the Awards Ceremony on Monday, which is the culmination of the Giant Jamboree.
+During the Awards Ceremony, the Undergraduate, Overgraduate, and High School teams presented their projects again to the entire iGEM community to compete for the Grand Prize.
+All of the medals, awards, and prizes were announced during the Awards Ceremony on Monday, which is the culmination of the Giant Jamboree.

 The iGEM Registry